Xilinx/vck190-base-trd/docs/source/build-plnx.rst

  https://github.com/Xilinx/vck190_base_trd/docs/source/build-filter2d.rst

-"*xsa" and "*xclbin" binaries produced from the previous step is consumed in creating petalinux image.
+The xsa and xclbin binaries produced from the previous step are consumed by petalinux during the image creation step.

 #.
 Source the PetaLinux tool settings.sh script.